Enecuum/docs/enq/how-to-pos.md

 Click Hash value of your contract to copy your PoS contract hash (address).
 In this test case, it is 17d0b43aafb141dbc4e36ae0abefc2b28b3979f96a84cdecf7e26dc25bd1c042, as can be seen in the figure above, marked with red.
 The hash will be used in the next step.

-In order for the contact to become active, you need to fulfill this requirements:
+In order for the contact to become active, you need to fulfill these requirements:

-- delegate 25001 ENQ to the created contact from the same wallet, used for the contract creation;
+- delegate 25001 ENQ to the created contract from the same wallet (the one used for the contract creation);
 - be in the top 100 rating of PoS contracts;
 - run the PoS node.

-### Delegating to Your PoS Contract
+### Delegate to Your PoS Contract

 In order for the contract to become active, you need to delegate to it.
 A minimal self-delegated stake is 25001 ENQ.

 To find out how to delegate your funds, refer to [the according guide.](how-to-delegate.md)

-## Running a PoS Node
+## Run a PoS Node

 ### Prerequisites